 |More than 39 months||5|

-* To be considered “once-approved,” the timestamp in the SCT must have been issued from a CT log that was in the approved CT log list at the time of the SCT issuance.
+1. To be considered "once-approved", the timestamp in the SCT must have been issued from a CT log with a "Qualified" or "Usable" status at the time of the SCT issuance.